amonks/rpi-setup/readme.md

 # rpi setup

-rpi setup is a collection of guides about doing various things that might involve a RaspberryPi
+rpi setup is a collection of guides about doing various things that might involve a RaspberryPi.
+It also includes things I've learned about Jekyll while putting together this package.

 The guides assume that you've run `git clone https://github.com/andrewjmonks/rpi-setup.git` in the home directory of your pi.